swisspost/gateleen/gateleen-hook/README_hook.md

 /gateleen/from/services/orders/789/data
 ```

-Without `forcedTargetPath` each suffix is kept, so every request is forwarded to
+With the default `fullUrl: false`, each suffix is kept, so every request is
-a different target:
+forwarded to a different target:

 ```
 /gateleen/to/services/orders/123/data